 where $F_1^\ast$ is the optimal objective value and

 Note that when $g_1 = 0$, we have $\mathcal{D}_{g_1}(x, \alpha) = \norm*{\nabla f_1(x)}^2$.
-The functions~$u_0$ and $w_\ell$ are clearly merit functions for scalar-valued optimization, at least in terms of stationarity. \end{rem} The following theorem shows that in multiobjective case, $u_0$ and $w_\ell$ are also merit functions in the Pareto sense. \begin{thm}~\cite[Theorems 3.3--3.5]{Tanabe2020b} Let~$u_0$ and~$w_\ell$ be defined by~\eqref{eq: u_0} and~\eqref{eq: w_ell}, respectively for all~$\ell > 0$.
-Then, the following statements hold. \begin{enumerate} \item For all $x \in \R^n$, we have $u_0(x) \geq 0$.
-Moreover, $x \in \R^n$ is weakly Pareto optimal for~\eqref{eq: MOP} if and only if $u_0(x) = 0$. \item For all $x \in \R^n$, we have $w_\ell(x) \geq 0$.
-Moreover, $x \in \R^n$ is Pareto stationary for~\eqref{eq: MOP} if and only if $w_\ell(x) = 0$. \end{enumerate} \end{thm} From Theorem~\ref{thm: merit Pareto},~$u_0(x^k) \to 0$ and~$w_\ell(x^k) \to 0$ for a bounded sequence~$\set*{x^k}$ imply weak Pareto optimality and Pareto stationarity of the accumulation points, respectively.
-In this paper, we evaluate the theoretical performance of the multiobjective proximal gradient methods by considering convergence rates of~$\set*{u_0(x^k)}$ and~$\set*{w_\ell(x^k)}$, while literature~\cite{Tanabe2019} shows only Pareto stationarity of the accumulation points.
-The next theorem makes connections between the two merit functions~$u_0$ and~$w_\ell$. \begin{thm}~\cite[Theorems 3.1 and 3.2]{Tanabe2020b} Let~$u_0$ and~$w_\ell$ be defined by~\eqref{eq: u_0} and~\eqref{eq: w_ell}, respectively, for all~$\ell > 0$.
+The functions~$u_0$ and $w_\ell$ are clearly merit functions for scalar-valued optimization, at least in terms of stationarity~\cite{Beck2017}. \end{remark} The following theorem shows that in multiobjective cases, $u_0$ and $w_\ell$ are also merit functions in the Pareto sense. \begin{theorem}~\cite[Theorems 3.1 and 3.9]{Tanabe2022a} Let~$u_0$ and~$w_\ell$ be defined by~\cref{eq: u_0} and~\cref{eq: w_ell}, respectively for all~$\ell > 0$.
+Then, the following statements hold. \begin{enumerate} \item For all $x \in \setR^n$, we have $u_0(x) \ge 0$.
+Moreover, $x \in \setR^n$ is weakly Pareto optimal for~\cref{eq: MOP} if and only if $u_0(x) = 0$. \item For all $x \in \setR^n$, we have $w_\ell(x) \ge 0$.
+Moreover, $x \in \setR^n$ is Pareto stationary for~\cref{eq: MOP} if and only if $w_\ell(x) = 0$. \end{enumerate} \end{theorem} From Theorem~\ref{thm: merit Pareto} and the lower semicontinuity of~$u_0$ and~$w_\ell$,~$u_0(x^k) \to 0$ and~$w_\ell(x^k) \to 0$ for a bounded sequence~$\set*{x^k}$ imply weak Pareto optimality and Pareto stationarity of the accumulation points, respectively.
+In this paper, we evaluate the theoretical performance of the multiobjective proximal gradient method by considering convergence rates of~$\set*{u_0(x^k)}$ and~$\set*{w_\ell(x^k)}$, while literature~\cite{Tanabe2019} shows only Pareto stationarity of the accumulation points.
+The following theorem connects the two merit functions~$u_0$ and~$w_\ell$. \begin{theorem}~\cite[Theorems 4.1 and 4.2]{Tanabe2022a} Let~$u_0$ and~$w_\ell$ be defined by~\cref{eq: u_0} and~\cref{eq: w_ell}, respectively, for all~$\ell > 0$.
 Then, the following statements hold. \begin{enumerate} \item Suppose that~$\nabla f_i$ is Lipschitz continuous with Lipschitz constant~$L_i > 0$, and let $L \coloneqq \max_{i \in \tom} L_i$.
 Then, we have \item Assume that each~$f_i$ is strongly convex with modulus~$\mu_i > 0$, and let $\mu \coloneqq \min_{i \in \tom} \mu_i$.
-Then, we get \item For all~$x \in \R^n$ and~$r \geq \ell > 0$, it follows that
+Then, we get \item For all~$x \in \setR^n$ and~$r \ge \ell > 0$, it follows that